Brazil's election court denies deal with military for parallel vote count | Politics

 Brazil's election court denies deal with military for parallel vote count

+The final number of voting machines to be checked was set to be decided in a Tuesday meeting between the military and the TSE, the source said.
+In its Monday statement, the TSE said there was no agreement with the Armed Forces to allow them real-time access to the data sent for the total vote count by the electoral authority.

-Brazil's electoral authority on Monday said there was no deal for the military to conduct a parallel vote count during October's election, while a military source also said there was no plan for a count that President Jair Bolsonaro has pushed for.
+Brazil's electoral authority on Monday said there was no deal for the military to conduct a parallel count during October's election, while a military source also said there was no plan for the vote count that President Jair Bolsonaro has pushed for.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)